cthulhustig/autojimmy/README.md

 Auto-Jimmy is not endorsed by the wonderful people at Traveller Map, Mongoose Publishing or Far Future Enterprises.
-However, a great deal of thanks goes to Joshua Bell from Traveller Map for his help with the integration.
+However, a great deal of thanks goes to Joshua Bell from Traveller Map for his help with the integration and Geir Lanesskog for his clarification of rules from the Mongoose Robots Handbook.